St Paul's Cathedral: Suffragette terror attacks

-St. Paul's was the target of two suffragette bombing attacks in 1913 and 1914 respectively, which nearly caused the destruction of the cathedral.
-This was as part of the suffragette bombing and arson campaign between 1912 and 1914, in which suffragettes from the Women's Social and Political Union, as part of their campaign for women's suffrage, carried out a series of politically motivated bombings and arson nationwide.
+St Paul's was the target of two suffragette bombing attacks in 1913 and 1914 respectively.
+This was as part of the suffragette bombing and arson campaign from 1912 and 1914 in which suffragettes from the Women's Social and Political Union, as part of their campaign for women's suffrage, carried out a series of politically motivated bombings and arson nationwide.
 Churches were explicitly targeted by the suffragettes as they believed the Church of England was complicit in reinforcing opposition to women's suffrage.
 Between 1913 and 1914, 32 churches across Britain were attacked.

-The first attack on St. Paul's occurred on 8 May 1913, at the start of a sermon.
+The first attack on St Paul's occurred on 8 May 1913, at the start of a sermon.
 A bomb was heard ticking and discovered as people were entering the cathedral.
 It was made out of potassium nitrate.
 Had it exploded, the bomb likely would have destroyed the historic bishop's throne and other parts of the cathedral.
 The remains of the device, which was made partly out of a mustard tin, are now on display at the City of London Police Museum.

-A second bombing of the cathedral by the suffragettes was attempted on 13 June 1914, however the bomb was again discovered before it could explode.
+A second bombing of the cathedral by the suffragettes was attempted on 13 June 1914, but the bomb was again discovered before it could explode.
 This attempted bombing occurred two days after a bomb had exploded at Westminster Abbey, which damaged the Coronation Chair and caused a mass panic for the exits.
 Several other churches were bombed at this time, such as St Martin-in-the-Fields church in Trafalgar Square and the Metropolitan Tabernacle.

+Great Restoration

+Early in the 20th century, concerns were raised about the effects of settlement on the dome and the piers supporting it, confirmed by surveyors' reports in 1913 and 1914.
+An appeal for £70,000 allowed two of the piers to be reinforced, despite delays caused by the First World War.
+A second appeal for £100,000 in 1922 allowed the work to continue, but on Christmas Eve 1924, a Dangerous Structures Notice was served on the cathedral by the City Corporation.
+Starting in March 1925, concrete and more than 250 steel bars were inserted into the piers, while a great steel chain was embedded around the outside of the dome to stabilise it.
+The high altar was moved to the nave, and the organ was rebuilt in the north aisle so that worship could continue while work went on behind a screen.
+When the work was finally completed, a grand rededication service was held on 25 June 1930; it was attended by King George V and Queen Mary and featured a procession of the 220 men who had worked on the restoration.
+The service was broadcast on BBC Radio, the first time that worship had been broadcast from the cathedral, as it had previously been opposed by the Dean and Chapter.